LongW4y/Engineering_Thesis/README.md

 # Welcome!
-This repository contains the source code of an engineering thesis of: my colleague: Jakub Sieklucki, and mine Cezary Stanislawski.
+This repository contains the source code of an engineering thesis of:\n my colleague - Jakub Sieklucki,\n and mine - Cezary Stanislawski.

 We're students at [**Poznan University of Technology**](https://put.poznan.pl/en?q=), at a **great** [*faculty of automatic control, robotics & electrical engineering*](https://goo.gl/maps/L2rSoj7zUiYd6xue9)